akapur99/card-game-blackjack/README.md

  9, I didn't think it was necessary.
 Also I needed to 'randomly' shuffle the card deck, which was easy with a `list`.

+**Note about Game Design**:
+I've never played Black Jack before, and based most of the game instructions on an article.
+I've realised a little late that splitting is a part of the game hence I wasn't able to include it.
+Also, I made the game single player, although given the design of the program, it would be pretty simple to allow multiple players.

 ## Modules

 `__main__` : Driver code which runs the game